laravel/docs/eloquent-relationships.md

 In this example, Eloquent will only eager load posts that have not been hidden and videos that have a `type` value of "educational".

-<a name="constraining-eager-loads-along-with-relationship-existence"></a>
+<a name="constraining-eager-loads-with-relationship-existence"></a>
-#### Constraining Eager Loads Along With Relationship Existence
+#### Constraining Eager Loads With Relationship Existence

-You may often find yourself wanting to check the existence of a relationship whilst simultaneously loading the relationship based on the same conditions.
+You may sometimes find yourself needing to check for the existence of a relationship while simultaneously loading the relationship based on the same conditions.
+For example, you may wish to only retrieve `User` models that have child `Post` models matching a given query condition while also eager loading the matching posts.
+You may accomplish this using the `withWhereHas` method:
-For this you can use `withWhereHas`.

     use App\Models\User;

     $users = User::withWhereHas('posts', function ($query) {
         $query->where('featured', true);
     )->get();

-In this example, Eloquent will only fetch users who have featured posts whilst also loading each users' featured posts.

 <a name="lazy-eager-loading"></a>
 ### Lazy Eager Loading